axello/VaporMultipart/README.md

+This is an extraction of a new implementation of chapter 5 of Paul Hudson's Vapor 3 book.

+I suspect there is an error in the handling of multiple uploaded files.

 # Vapor Clean

 This is a template for Vapor 3 users that does the absolute minimum to set up a working Vapor 3 environment.